CICIFLY/Data_Engineering_Project_Portfolio/Project_5_Data_Pipeline_with_Airflow/readme.md

     Command to kill the running DAG or reset Airflow : run command  "pkill -f airflow"  ( This one does not work for me.
 I have to save all files and reset the data in workspace to refresh it)

     To extract compression files:
-    tar xvzf file.tar.gz   ( by defult, it will be extracted in current working dir)
+    tar xvzf file_name.tar.gz   ( by defult, it will be extracted in current working dir)

 ### References :
    (1). https://github.com/gfkw/dend-project-5